Kinloch to Acacia Bay

 Both trips offer chance to go exploring by foot or kayak; or relax, sleep-in and enjoy getting away from it all.
 At night time enjoy dinner and treats prepared by your guide, stories around the camp fire if possible, and then walk to the sound of birds in this beautiful bush that fringes the Western Bays.

-Western Bays Expedition – Kinloch to Kuratua (3 or 4 day)
+Western Bays Expedition – Kinloch to Kuratau (3 or 4 Days)

 This is our full monty Western Bays expedition, a good level of fitness is recommended for this trip to enjoy paddling for multiple days in a row but you do not need an experienced or super fit paddler.